aysd-2676/EEL-C-codes/README.md

 Stage 2: Define—State Your Users' Needs and Problems: -

-Following are the points to reduce the electricity consumption
+Following are the points to reduce the electricity consumption:

 Environmental Benefits
 Following are some of the environmental benefits: -